-The city of Houston and Harris County have each received a direct allocation from the State's allocation at the direction of HUD.
-The amounts allocated to the city of Houston and Harris County for the initial \$5.024 billion were based on the amounts of unmet need calculated by HUD.
+In the Initial Action Plan the areas of the city of Houston and Harris County each received a direct allocation from the State's allocation at the direction of HUD.
+The amounts allocated to the areas of the city of Houston and Harris County for the initial \$5.024 billion were based on the amounts of unmet need calculated by HUD.
 The same methodology was used by HUD to determine the amount of the \$5.024 billion allocated to the rest of the State of Texas.
-The amounts were adjusted to account for the prior allocation to Harris County, the economic revitalization program, and state administration costs.
-Located in Appendix G (Section 13.1) is a table that identifies the adjustments made in the Initial Action Plan.
+The amounts were then adjusted to account for the prior allocation to Harris County, the economic revitalization program, and state administration costs.
+Located in Appendix G (Section 13.1) is a table that identifies these initial adjustments made in the Initial Action Plan.